srinux27/restaurantApp/Readme.txt

 3. While using the provider in the CONFIG phase - need to suffix PROVIDER

 Constant -
-1. Same as value but available in CONFIG phase
+1. available in CONFIG phase
+2. cannot be changed

 -----------------------------------------------------------------